sw24f/jump-start-with-git-ameliachowaniec/learningGit.md

 ### Training for your company
 GitHub offers in-person classes taught by our highly-experienced educators.
 Contact us to ask your training-related questions.

+## Community
+You can connect with developers around the world to ask and answer questions, learn, and interact directly with GitHub staff.
+To get the conversation started, see "GitHub Community Support."